pavel-mironchik/fastai/README.md

 Keep them committed and up to date.
 If you move or rename them, update the command files accordingly.

+#### How to use `.fastai/conventions/`

+Every Markdown file in `.fastai/conventions/` is injected as context before plans are generated or executed.
+Split guidance into focused files so it stays readable.
+Typical files you might create:

+- `agent.md` — define the agent’s persona (“Act as a senior backend lead”, “Prioritize performance over features”).
+- `coding_style.md` — document project/team conventions (indentation, naming schemes, migration filename formats, when to add comments, etc.).
+- `frontend_hints.md` — share UI/UX patterns (how to wire Blade to Vue, how to run asset builds, which components should be reused).
+- `important.md` — list project-wide constraints (what parts of the repo are off-limits, testing expectations, how to verify external dependencies).
+- `patterns.md` — explain reusable architectural recipes (how to seed reference data, when to use Jobs vs direct model calls, integration strategies).
+- `project_details.md` — describe the repository structure, technology stack, entry points, translation requirements, release/versioning notes.

+Add new `.md` files anytime you find something worth noting (“QA checklist”, “Release process”, “API integration tips”).
+Convert that knowledge into concise bullets under the relevant file so future runs inherit it automatically.

+> **Why briefs skip conventions**
+> The brief command intentionally ignores `.fastai/conventions/`.
+Its job is to capture requirements quickly, so extra code-style or architecture context would only distract it.
+Conventions are pulled in when the plan is generated and when the plan is executed—exactly when those rules matter for writing code.
+This keeps the brief lightweight while still ensuring later stages follow every guideline.

 ---

 ## The Fast AI 3-Step Workflow